|

 when Helix out-gunned Monte Vista, 71-32,

+in 2002.
 The CIF San Diego Section record (among

 large schools) for largest shutout win came